 🚫 Inheriting tenants

 Due to the Protecting Tenants at Foreclosure Act of 2009, you're required by federal law to honor the lease for tenants in a property if you buy a foreclosure and intend to rent it out.
-If you plan to live there, you still need to give them 90 days to vacate.
+If you plan to live there, you still need to give tenants 90 days to vacate.

 Since Pennsylvania is a judicial foreclosure state, the foreclosure process can experience delays through every stage of foreclosure.
 For example, auctions can be postponed up to 100 days for a myriad of legal reasons.